Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 2. In the Device Info section, from the Operating System drop-down list, select an operating system.

-3. For User Description, enter a suitable description.
+3. In the User Description field, enter a suitable description.

-4. For MAC Address. enter a unique MAC address.
+4. In the MAC Address field, enter a unique MAC address.

 6. From the Algorithm drop-down list, select RSA.

-8. For the Subject field, enter the common name (the recommended name format for the certificate is “Jamf Signing Certificate”.
+8. In the Subject field, enter the common name (the recommended name format for the certificate is “Jamf Signing Certificate”.
 This helps in easy identification of the CA).

 9. In the Other Name field, enter the same value as in the Subject field.
 Ignore the other fields.

-10. In the Certificate Issuance Policy section, from the Certificate Authority drop-down list, select the intermediate CA created earlier for issuing certificates to clients using SCEP (refer to the Intermediate CA Creation section).
+10. In the Certificate Issuance Policy section, from the Certificate Authority drop-down list, select the intermediate CA created earlier for issuing certificates to clients using SCEP (refer to the Creating an Intermediate CA for SCEP Gateway Integration section).

-11. From the Use Certificate Template drop-down list, select the certificate template created in the Creating a Certificate Template for Jamf.
+11. From the Use Certificate Template drop-down list, select the certificate template created in the Creating a Certificate Template for Jamf section.

 12. Select the Include Entire Certificate Chain checkbox.
 This is mandatory.